 - Drops: Another flashcards app, Drops lets you learn over 2,000 Japanese words through bite-size lessons.
 Its companion app, Scripts, is great for learning kana.

 - JF Japanese e-Learning Minato apps: Developed by the Japan Foundation, these free apps help you learn kana, kanji, and Japanese vocabulary through mnemonics, quizzes, games, and comics.

 Top tips for learning Japanese

 Now that you know the best apps to learn Japanese, here are some tips to help you make the most out of your Japanese lessons:

 - Learn the Japanese writing system.
 It can be tempting to just build on your Japanese vocabulary, especially since the Japanese alphabet and kanji are known to be complex.
 But learning to read and write will help you understand the language better.

 - Remember that your native language is different from Japanese.
 Nihongo is far removed from English and other languages.
 It has its own grammar rules, politeness levels, and conjugations.
 Be prepared to embrace these differences if you’re committed to learning Japanese.

 - Stick with one or two apps at a time.
 It’s hard to say which is the best app to learn Japanese.
 You have to identify your learning goals first, then test out your options before choosing.
 But stick with just one or two so you don’t overwhelm yourself with information.

 - Immersion is key.
 Surround yourself with Japanese content to train your listening and reading skills.
-Watch Japanese movies, read Japanese texts, listen to Japanese songs.
+Watch Japanese movies, read Japanese texts, listen to Japanese songs and learn Japanese with textbooks.
 Keep yourself immersed and practice what you learn.

 - Just do it.
 Don’t get intimidated by the misconceptions of the Japanese language.
 Pick an app and just start.
 Ultimately, no matter how challenging the language is, it is your interest and commitment that will keep you motivated to learn.